lambdaisland/cli/README.md

 bin/my_command __licli install-completions
 ```

-When calling from Clojure (not Babashka), pass the full path to the executable
+When calling from Clojure (not Babashka), we can't derive the script name
-as an argument.
-You can easily use `realpath` for that.
+explicitly.
+Pass the full path to the executable as an argument.
+You can easily
+use `realpath` for that.

 ```
 bin/my_command __licli install-completions `realpath bin/my_command`
 ```

-Other shells may come in the future.
+Other shells and smarter completions may come in the future.
+The current
+implementation is so we have a starting point that can be improved.
 Contributions to the shell completion are welcome!

 <!-- opencollective -->
 ## Lambda Island Open Source